Skip to main content

 This document represents the minimum requirements needed to meet Vermont Police Canine Program standards.
 This does not preclude participating agencies from applying more stringent requirements or receiving additional training.

-Canine Drug Detection School
+Canine Patrol and Detection School

 • Canine handler must be a certified law enforcement officer with a minimum of (3) three years of law enforcement experience before entering the canine program.
 Prior experience as a military working dog Handler may be taken into consideration.